polygon-io/client-go/README.md

 log.Print(res) // do something with the result
 ```

-#### Launchpad Usage

-Users of the Launchpad product will need to pass in certain headers in order to make API requests.
-Example can be found [here](./rest/example/launchpad).

 ### Debugging

 Sometimes you may find it useful to see the actual request and response details while working with the API.
 The client allows for this through its `models.WithTrace(true)` option.